V3lectronics/SPIRIT/CONTRIBUTING.md

 # How to contribute:

-1. Before making any changes, please open an issue on GitHub describing the change you wish to make.
+1. Before making any changes, please check if there already is an issue describing what you want to do, if not open an issue on GitHub describing the change you wish to make.
 This allows others to assess whether the proposed change is beneficial and if it aligns with the project goals.